eclipse-tractusx/sd-factory/docs/ARC42.md

 ## System Scope and Context

 The Portal provides the necessary information to the SD Factory in plain text format via API.
-SD-Factory creates the Jason-LD document signed by the wallet and provides it to the Compliance Service.
+SD-Factory creates the JSON-LD document and provides it to the Compliance Service.
 After processing, Compliance Service sends Self-Description back to the Portal.

 ## Business Context